 HTTP header fields are components of the message header of requests and responses used in HTTP.
 They define additional information about the request to and response from the service provider.
 This additional information may be sent with the status codes.
-This may include required authentication info, such as user name and password, or just additional information about the requester.
-They can be used to override common headers, or create custom ones.
-Examples of common header fields include cookie, ETag, Location, HTTP referer, DNT, and X-Forwarded-For.
+They can be used to override common headers or create custom ones.

 When configuring the fields in the Web Service Provider, it is important to understand the relationship between the API and Authorization Type fields; a wrong combination can result in deployment errors.

 Multiple WSP objects may use the same API (API field name/security group) but have different Authorization Types.
 This scenario will result in failed deployment.
 A boundary conditions table, below, provides information that can help avoid this occurrence.

 Following are the boundary conditions for creating the WSP.